picfight/pfcd/docs/using_bootstrap_dat.md

 ### 5. How do I use bootstrap.dat with btcd?

-btcd comes with a separate utility named `addblock` which can be used to import `bootstrap.dat`.
+pfcd comes with a separate utility named `addblock` which can be used to import `bootstrap.dat`.
 This approach is used since the import is a one-time operation and we prefer to keep the daemon itself as lightweight as possible.